karthiksuresh-101/Data-Analytics-Projects/Telecom_Churn-Project/Project_Report.md

 This turns the project from a simple churn analysis into **a stakeholder-focused churn insights solution**, aligned with real-world decision-making and business needs.

+## Business Objective & Problem Statement

+Customer churn poses a significant financial risk in the telecom industry due to recurring revenue models and high customer acquisition costs.
+The primary business objective of this project is to identify key churn drivers, understand which customer segments contribute most to churn, and support data-driven retention strategies.

+From a stakeholder perspective, the problem centers around:
+- High churn rates impacting monthly revenue
+- Limited visibility into which customers are most at risk
+- Unclear relationship between contracts, services, payments, and churn
+- Lack of prioritization for high-value customer retention

+This project addresses these challenges using structured data analysis and business-focused interpretation.

+## Dataset Overview

+The project uses the Telco Customer Churn dataset from Kaggle, which contains over 7,000 customer records.
+The dataset includes customer demographics, service subscriptions, account details, billing information, and churn status.

+Key fields include:
+customerID, tenure, Contract, PaymentMethod, MonthlyCharges, TotalCharges, InternetService, and Churn.

+Before analysis, the dataset required:
+- Handling missing and inconsistent values
+- Converting TotalCharges to numeric format
+- Creating derived features such as tenure_group
+- Estimating churn-related revenue impact using monthly charges

+## Analytical Approach

+The analysis followed a structured workflow:

+1. Data Cleaning & Preparation
+  Raw data was inspected, cleaned, and standardized.
+Missing values were handled, numeric fields were corrected, and new features   were derived to support lifecycle and revenue analysis.
+2. Exploratory Data Analysis (EDA)
+  Churn patterns were explored across multiple dimensions including tenure, contract type, payment method, service type, and   monthly charges.
+Comparative analysis was used to highlight high-risk combinations.
+3.Segmentation & KPI Calculation
+  Customers were segmented based on tenure, contract, and payment behavior.
+Key metrics such as churn rate and estimated monthly   revenue loss were calculated to quantify business impact.
+4.Dashboard Preparation
+  The processed data was structured for visualization, enabling interactive dashboard exploration by stakeholders.

 ## Tools used in this project

 ### **Python (pandas, numpy, seaborn, matplotlib)**
 To clean raw data, handle missing values, engineer features, and explore patterns visually.